FogGuru/hackthefog/kubernetes-example/README.md

 ## Build the Docker image and push to an image repository (Docker Hub)

-In this example, we show building the image and pushing to a dockerhub repository.
+In this example, we show building the image and pushing to a Docker Hub repository.

-If you are using Docker Hub, please make sure that you have created an account on https://hub.docker.com/ and that you have installed Docker on your computer.
+If you are using Docker Hub, please make sure to create an account on https://hub.docker.com/ and to install Docker on your computer.

 Log in to your Docker Hub account by using the command